-The Antoine du Bourg Scholarship was established by a bequest from Joseph F. McCrindle in honor of his half-brother Antoine du Bourg, Class of 1953.
+The Antoine du Bourg Scholarship was established by a bequest from Joseph F. McCrindle in honor of his halfbrother Antoine du Bourg, Class of 1953.

-The Willard B. Eddy, Sr. Scholarship was established by family and friends in memory of Willard B. Eddy, Sr., Class of 1914.
+The Willard B. Eddy, Sr. Scholarship was established in memory of Willard B. Eddy, Sr., Class of 1914, by family and friends.